Dhanista6969/MyTrip/figma-app-prototype.md

 We will discuss on the application prototype here 😊

-1. Launch Page
+1. Launch Page -  Dhanista
-2. Explore Page
+2. Explore Page - Dhanista
-3. Booking Page
+3. Booking Page - Dhanista
-4. Shop Page
+4. Shop Page - Dhanista
-5. Profile Page
+5. Profile Page - Dhanista

-Let's add our name next to each
+Let's add our name next to each (can be more than one person in each section)